cc32d9/cc32d9_ideas_for_EOSIO/Short_Finality_in_EOSIO.md

 sub-second finality if no microforks occur, and the network is fast and reliable: once the block is signed, confirmations would arrive within 200ms, and one more block is needed with confirmations.
-So, 700ms finality is achievable in good internet conditions.
+So, 700ms finality (after the block is signed) is achievable in good internet conditions.
+That gives 1-1.5s finality for a transaction after it's signed and sent to an API node.

 If a small microfork occurs (1-2 blocks deep), the finality is delayed for about a second.

+The overhead of receiving 20 confirmations per block, at 150 bytes per confirmation, is 48 kilobit per second, which is completely affordable in current internet infrastructure.
+A typical node on a busy blockchain is currently consuming up to 30 megabit per second of internet bandwidth on its p2p communication.

-One interesting side effect of the new protocol is that there can be much more than 21 active producer, still resulting in finality within a few seconds.
+One interesting side effect of the new protocol is that there can be much more than 21 active producers, still resulting in finality within a few seconds.
 The finality is only limited by internet throughput and available processing power on the nodes.